-A. DUE DATES

-This order sets due dates for the parties to take action after institution of the proceeding.
+A. DUE DATES This order sets due dates for the parties to take action after institution of the proceeding.
 The parties may stipulate to different dates for DUE DATES 1 through 5 (earlier or later, but no later than DUE DATE 6).
-A notice of the stipulation, specifically identifying the changed due dates, must be promptly filed.
+A notice of the stipulation, specifically identifying the changed due dates, must be filed promptly.
 The parties may not stipulate to an extension of DUE DATES 6 and 7.
 In stipulating to different times, the parties should consider the effect of the stipulation on times to object to evidence (37 C.F.R. § 42.64(b)(1)), to supplement evidence (37 C.F.R. § 42.64(b)(2)), to conduct cross-examination (37 C.F.R. § 42.53(d)(2)), and to draft papers depending on the evidence and cross-examination testimony (see section B, below).
 The parties are reminded that the Testimony Guidelines appended to the Office Patent Trial Practice Guide, 77 Fed.
 Reg.
 48,756, 48,772 (Aug.
 14, 2012) (Appendix D), apply to this proceeding.
 The Board may impose an appropriate sanction for failure to adhere to the Testimony Guidelines.
 37 C.F.R. § 42.12.
 For example, reasonable expenses and attorneys' fees incurred by any party may be levied on a person who impedes, delays, or frustrates the fair examination of a witness.

-1. INITIAL CONFERENCE CALL
+1. INITIAL CONFERENCE CALL An initial conference call has not been scheduled at this time.
 The parties are directed to contact the Board within a month of this decision if there is a need to discuss proposed changes to this Scheduling Order or proposed motions.
 See Office Patent Trial Practice Guide, 77 Fed.
 Reg.
 48,756, 48,765-66 (Aug.
 14, 2012) (guidance in preparing for the initial conference call).

-The patent owner may file-

-- a.
+2. DUE DATE 1 Patent Owner may file- - a.
 A response to the petition (37 C.F.R. § 42.120), and - b.
 A motion to amend the patent (37 C.F.R. § 42.121).

-The patent owner must file any such response or motion to amend by DUE DATE 1.
-If the patent owner elects not to file anything, the patent owner must arrange a conference call with the parties and the Board.
-The patent owner is cautioned that any arguments for patentability not raised in the response will be deemed waived.

-The petitioner must file any reply to the patent owner's response and opposition to the motion to amend by DUE DATE 2.

-The patent owner must file any reply to the petitioner's opposition to patent owner's motion to amend by DUE DATE 3.
+Patent Owner must file any such response or motion to amend by DUE DATE 1.
+If Patent Owner elects not to file anything, Patent Owner must arrange a conference call with the parties and the Board.
+Patent Owner is cautioned that any arguments for patentability not raised in the response will be deemed waived.
+3. DUE DATE 2 Petitioner must file any reply to Patent Owner's response and opposition to the motion to amend by DUE DATE 2.
+4. DUE DATE 3 Patent Owner must file any reply to Petitioner's opposition to Patent Owner's motion to amend by DUE DATE 3.
+5. DUE DATE 4 - a.

-- a.
 Each party must file any motion for an observation on the cross-examination testimony of a reply witness (see section C, below) by DUE DATE 4. - b.
 Each party must file any motion to exclude evidence (37 C.F.R § 42.64(c)) and any request for oral argument (37 C.F.R. § 42.70(a)) by DUE DATE 4.